Now’s the Time to Visit Little Haiti, on the Brink of Change

 As America’s home for the Haitian cultural diaspora, Miami-Dade County has the largest Haitian-American community in the United States.
 More than 100,000 Haitians have settled here since 1980, when crushing poverty and political violence forced many to flee their island home 700 miles from Miami.
 Little Haiti is a struggling, sprawling neighborhood wedged between downtown Miami and the happening creative zones of Wynwood and Miami Design District.
 Roughly bordered by 79th and 54nd streets, with Interstate 95 to the west and Biscayne Boulevard to the east, the neighborhood is liveliest along Northeast Second Avenue, from 54th to 62nd streets.

-At its heart, the Little Haiti Cultural Complex, 212 N.E.
+At its heart, the Little Haiti Cultural Center, 212 N.E.
 59th Terrace, beats as a community hub, with gallery exhibits and shows.
 Visitors can watch Afro-Caribbean dance performances by Peter London Global Dance Company or Delou African Dance Ensemble, or catch live music by local and visiting Haitian artists.
 As a free monthly event in the complex’s outdoor courtyard, Sounds of Little Haiti presents bands and occasional superstars like Wyclef Jean and Arcade Fire on the third Friday of every month.

 Next door, at the Caribbean Marketplace, 5925 NE 2nd Ave., weekend vendors sell Afro-Caribbean art, fresh mangoes and other produce, sugarcane juice, conch salad, flaky Haitian meat pastries and other prepared food inside a colorful gingerbread-style building.
 The marketplace’s latticework exterior was inspired by the Iron Market in Port-au-Prince and designed by noted Haitian-born architect Charles Harrison Pawley, who won an AIA Honor Award in 1990 for the structure.